colevandersWands/react_LO/content-md/js/01-tricky-things.md

 But the last two examples (the empty array and empty object) are _truthy_ despite being empty, why is that?
 Both {} and [] are in fact objects and any object will be coerced to a boolean value of true in JavaScript.

 ### isNaN(9) is false
-A common mistake is when checking for numbers is using a number as an argument for the "Is **Not** a Number** method.
-9 is in effect a number so this will return false.
+A common mistake is when checking for numbers is using a number as an argument for the "Is **Not** a Number" method.
+9 is in fact a number so this will return false.
 In this case you would need: "Is _not_ **Not** a Number", which you can achieve by putting an exclamation mark before isNaN.

 ### var, let, const and scope
 Since ES6 there are two new ways to declare a variable: let and const.
 So what's the difference with good old var?